How do I set the stage?

 It’s important to establish what you’ll be measuring before the work begins.
 Work with your newsroom manager to establish a system to track some key metrics of impact, and then continually share that impact with your community, your Advisory Board, with other stations and, most importantly, with funders:

-Attendance at listening events (diversity of people present at such events)
+- Attendance at listening events (diversity of people invited at those events).

 Consider creating a spreadsheet or document to share with newsroom leaders and staff that tracks the metrics you are measuring.
 Set up a workflow to ensure that staff are contributing to that spreadsheet and that you are sharing measurements of success with the organization as a whole.